 Amped Replay was born to address the growing demand of a tool that could be used by first responders and investigators for quick and easy CCTV playback.
 Its streamlined interface makes it so easy to load a video, play it, bookmark relevant frames, apply basic corrections, add annotations, and export the result.

 Amped Replay was designed after consultation with frontline investigators and video and image analysts, ensuring that the simple-to-use interface answers the requirements of easy CCTV playback, fast processing, and the output of a court-ready product.
-It offers basic corrections in the Enhance tab, where filters are arranged in a fixed order (which is normally the most appropriate one), and they have a very user-friendly configuration interface.
+It offers basic corrections in the Enhance tab, where filters are arranged in a fixed order (which is normally the most appropriate one).
+They have a very user-friendly configuration interface.
 Similarly, the Annotate tab provides powerful and easy annotation features, allowing to add text, drawings, shapes, the ability to redact or magnifying objects, etc.

 Hearing our users’ feedback, we acknowledged that some units need to have control over which features should be made available to their officers.
 For example, there could be units where no corrections or annotation is to be done by first responders under any circumstances.
 What to do, then?

 Good news!
 It takes a few clicks to customize Amped Replay’s functionalities (of course, customization requires administrative privileges on the computer).
 After a standard installation of Amped Replay, let’s locate the folder C:\ProgramData\Amped Replay\admin-files.
-Be aware that Microsoft Windows automatically hides the ProgramData folder, but you can easily change the “Show hidden folder” options, or you can just copy-paste the above path in your File Explorer.
+Be aware that Microsoft Windows automatically hides the ProgramData folder.
+But you can easily change the “Show hidden folder” options, or you can just copy-paste the above path in your File Explorer.
 Once there, you’ll find three “.ini” files: